intuinno/academic-homepage/content/home/recruit.md

   label = '<i class="fa fa-graduation-cap"></i> About research in HDILab'
 +++

-I am looking for students interested in artificial general intelligence (AGI) research.
-Please read the following article before contacting me.
+You can read the following article for the research in HDILab.
 <br>